elyall/wandb_on_slurm/README.md

-# Using Weights & Biases' Sweeps module on Slurm
+# Parallelizing Weights & Biases' Sweeps module on Slurm

 Weights & Biases (W&B) provides a number of tools that make tracking machine learning (ML) models a lot easier.
 One of their most popular tools is their Sweeps module that allows you to easily perform state-of-the-art hyperparameter optimization techniques across many machines in parallel using `wandb.agent()`.
-Many academic researchers have access to high performance computing (HPC) clusters that utilize a Slurm job scheduler, but spinning up multiple W&B agents within a Slurm job is not straightforward.
+Many academic researchers have access to high performance computing (HPC) clusters that utilize a Slurm job scheduler, but spinning up multiple W&B agents on multiple nodes within a Slurm job is not straightforward.
 Let me walk you through how to do just that.

 This walkthrough will have two parts:

 1. Setting up your own burstable Slurm cluster on Amazon Web Services (AWS) using their [aws-plugin-for-slurm](https://github.com/aws-samples/aws-plugin-for-slurm/tree/plugin-v2).
-2. Formulating and submitting a W&B sweep on Slurm.
+2. Formulating and submitting a W&B Sweep across multiple nodes on Slurm.

+NOTE: if you just want to run a single agent (i.e. a single thread on a single node), then your task is much simpler.
+Just run `sweepid = wandb.sweep(config); wandb.agent(sweepid)` in your submitted job and you're good to go.

 # Setting up your own Slurm cluster on AWS
 Note: if using specialized AWS instances for the first time (such as the P-family GPU instances) you must [request a service limit increase](http://aws.amazon.com/contact-us/ec2-request).
 The number of nodes you request should be at least equal to the number of nodes you'll make available to your Slurm cluster (more below).